ChrstphrHll/npc_gen/students/Pike Tethir.md

 ---
 # Pike Tethir
 ### Description
-- Human Barbarian from Beleriand
+- Human Barbarian from Aldercrown Empire
 - 1st year Diplomacy student in Elkenval
 - short curly auburn hair that's messy, Pale Gray eyes, and Brown skin
 - Is Seraphic and Boisterous, and has Cooperation as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes